 Understanding Cognac with Rémy Martin

 A product of aromatically complex grapes, cognac captures and amplifies the nuances of its origins and terroir.
 For the past 300 years, the House of Rémy Martin has pursued a quest to capture the very quintessence of cognac to reveal the talents of nature and humankind.
-Cognac must be made according to strict requirements established under French law called an “Appellation d’Origine Contrôlée” (AOC or controlled designation of origin or in other terms Geographic Indication GI).
+Cognac must be made according to strict requirements established under French law called an “Appellation d’Origine Contrôlée” (AOC or controlled designation of origin).

 Cognac’s Exceptional Terroir